-- 1. Building Façade Guidelines.
+1. Building Façade Guidelines.
 The intent of the urban design guidelines for the Pacific Avenue Retail District is to reinforce the unique townscape qualities of the downtown, to introduce diversity and variety that will enhance the visual interest and comfort of the pedestrian, and to extend the landscape qualities of the streetscape into the private realm.
-The building facades of the downtown have a significant effect on the public identity and character of the downtown and, as such, need to be carefully considered. - 21.
-Building facades shouldshall respond to the character and composition of historic commercial buildings along Pacific Avenue.
-More specifically, facades shouldshall be composed with 3 clearly distinct zones: the storefront, up to 18 feet in height or 15 feet south of Cathcart Street; the upper two to three stories of the facade to the established parapet height (e.g., 550 feet); and the roof and cornice treatment, which includes the visible portions of any additional height permitted above the Base Height of 550 feet.
+The building facades of the downtown have a significant effect on the public identity and character of the downtown and, as such, need to be carefully considered.

+Building facades should respond to the character and composition of historic commercial buildings along Pacific Avenue.
+More specifically, facades should be composed with 3 clearly distinct zones: the storefront, up to 18 feet in height; the upper two to three stories of the facade to the established parapet height (e.g., 50 feet); and the roof and cornice treatment, which includes the visible portions of any additional height permitted above the Base Height of 50 feet.
 This compositional approach is consistent with the historic building facades along Pacific Avenue, as well as the desire to reinforce the pedestrian realm and avoid the creation of monolithic vertical walls along the street edge.
-A separation of treatment shouldshall be clearly established between the ground-level storefront and the upper building levels, utilizing a strong belt course or architectural line, and through the specific storefront treatment described below.
-Similarly, a strong cornice line or roof treatment is encouraged to promote variety and a distinctive silhouette along the street. - 32.
-Adjacent Buildings.
-The composition of building facades shouldshall also be considered in relation to adjacent buildings of historic or architectural value.
-While it is not the intent to maintain a consistent treatment along the street edge, the composition of new development shouldshall seek to be harmonious and compatible with elements of adjacent structures, such as window proportions, the design of horizontal belt courses and cornice treatments, building materials and architectural elements. - 4.3 Upper-ILevel Facades (i.e., the two to three levels of building wall up to the 550- foot Base Height) shouldshall provide a counterpoint to the storefronts below, and provide a visually interesting and varied edge to the public space of the street.
-In general, the upper-level façade shouldshall be built to the property line and consist of carefully composed "punctured openings" within a richly detailed wall.
-A variety of treatments shouldshall be introduced to create richness in both the horizontal and vertical planes, including balconies, bay windows, flower boxes, awnings, cornice and belt courses, etc. To create a visually interesting "streetwall" with a rhythm and cadence that is reflective of the historic and incremental pattern of development along Pacific Avenue, building facades shouldshall introduce variation in fenestration, architectural elements, building materials, and/or building planes at general intervals of 25 to 50 feet.
-Large uninterrupted expanses of horizontal or vertical wall surface shouldshall be avoided.
-Regardless of property lines, the appearance shouldshall be of a street with varying architectural treatments at intervals of no more than 50 to 75 feet.
+A separation of treatment should be clearly established between the ground-level storefront and the upper building levels, utilizing a strong belt course or architectural line, and through the specific storefront treatment described below.
+Similarly, a strong cornice line or roof treatment is encouraged to promote variety and a distinctive silhouette along the street.

+The composition of building facades should also be considered in relation to adjacent buildings of historic or architectural value.
+While it is not the intent to maintain a consistent treatment along the street edge, the composition of new development should seek to be harmonious and compatible with elements of adjacent structures, such as window proportions, the design of horizontal belt courses and cornice treatments, building materials and architectural elements.

+Upper-level facades (i.e., the two to three levels of building wall up to the 50-foot Base Height) should provide a counterpoint to the storefronts below, and provide a visually interesting and varied edge to the public space of the street.
+In general, the upper-level façade should be built to the property line and consist of carefully composed "punctured openings" within a richly detailed wall.
+A variety of treatments should be introduced to create richness in both the horizontal and vertical planes, including balconies, bay windows, flower boxes, awnings, cornice and belt courses, etc. To create a visually interesting "streetwall" with a rhythm and cadence that is reflective of the historic and incremental pattern of development along Pacific Avenue, building facades should introduce variation in fenestration, architectural elements, building materials, and/or building planes at general intervals of 25 to 50 feet.
+Large uninterrupted expanses of horizontal or vertical wall surface should be avoided.
+Regardless of property lines, the appearance should be of a street with varying architectural treatments at intervals of no more than 50 to 75 feet.